zsparal/api-documentation/source/orders/migrate-to-orders.rst

 parameter.

 For orders, there is no ``description`` field.
-The Payment description will be automatically created by Mollie and will contain the order number, your profile’s name and your profile’s website.
+The Payment description will be automatically created by Mollie and will contain the order number, your profile's name and your profile's website.

 If you specify a payment method using the ``method`` API parameter the ``payment`` parameter can be used to supply additional :ref:`payment parameters <payment-parameters>`.
 For example the iDEAL issuer can be specified using the